Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 - Need to call the `LifeUp` interface in `LifeUp`.
 You only need to add a "link" effect to the shop item, input **a specific URL** according to the APIs documents, and then use the shop item to complete the call.
 - Calling through the web page, you only need to jump to the LifeUp APIs by hyperlink.
 - To call through the APP developed by yourself, you only need to use the Intent to jump to the corresponding interface link.
-- Called by an automated tool (such as Tasker), fill in the corresponding API link in Tasker's Brower URL.
+- Called by an automated tool (such as Tasker), fill in the corresponding API link in Tasker's Browser URL.

 **Some examples:**

-When you click the link below, "LifeUp" will a prompt "You have learned to call APIs!".
+When you click the link below, "LifeUp" will prompt "You have learned to call APIs!".

 <a href="lifeup://api/toast?text=You have learned to call APIs!&type=1&isLong=true">lifeup://api/toast?text=You have learned to call APIs!&type=1&isLong=true</a>